-Conventional Loans Complete Guide 2026: Everything You Need to Know
+Conventional Loans Complete Guide 2026: Requirements, Conforming Limits & How to Qualify

 Conventional loans are mortgages not insured by government agencies (FHA, VA, USDA), instead backed by Fannie Mae or Freddie Mac.
-In 2026, the conforming loan limit for Orange County is $806,500 for single-family homes.
-Working with a wholesale mortgage broker provides access to conventional loan pricing that typically undercuts retail bank offerings by meaningful margins—savings that compound over the life of your loan.
+Accounting for approximately 70% of all U.S. home loans (Mortgage Bankers Association), conventional mortgages are the most widely used financing option in the country.
+In 2026, the FHFA set the conforming loan limit at $806,500 baseline and $1,209,750 for high-cost areas like Orange County.
+Notably, FHFA reports that conventional purchase originations reached $1.3 trillion in 2025, reflecting renewed buyer demand as inventory levels stabilize.
+Working with a wholesale mortgage broker with access to 50+ Wholesale Lenders provides conventional loan pricing that typically undercuts retail bank offerings by meaningful margins—savings that compound over the life of your loan.

 What is a conventional loan and how does it work?